VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 the device context property, and `GDI` function calling for this device context will use the changed property.

-The device context is actually a data structure managed internally in `GDI.` The device context is related to the specified displaying device.
+The device context is actually a data structure managed internally in `GDI`.
+The device context is related to the specified displaying device.
 Some values in the device context are graphics properties.
 These properties define some special contents of the working status of some `GDI` painting functions.
 For